Algebraic K$_0$ for unpointed Categories: for categories admitting pushouts

-We start by defining the Grothendieck heap on a cocomplete category admitting monomorphisms and verify that it indeed is a generalization of the classical $\K_0\left(\A\right)$ for an abelian category.
+We start by defining the Grothendieck heap on a category admitting pushouts and monomorphisms and verify that it indeed is a generalization of the classical $\K_0\left(\A\right)$ for an abelian category.
 However, first we give the following observation showing that heap relations arise naturally in the isomorphism classes of objects.

-\begin{observation} The pushout structure naturally gives rise to a heap structure. \begin{proof} Associativity: By pacing of pushouts we have that up to isomorphism iterated pushouts do not depend on the sequence of pushing out and can be used to construct arbitrary finite colimits in general.
+\begin{observation} Pushouts satisfy categorical incarnations of the heap relations, i.e.\ if we place objects in the corners of iterated pushouts, then this construction satisfies (Associativity) and (Identity) up to natural isomorphisms. \begin{proof} (Associativity): By pacing of pushouts we have that up to unique isomorphisms iterated pushouts do not depend on the sequence of pushing out.
+In particular this is a categorical incarnation of (Associativity).

-Identity: Consider the two diagrams
+(Identity): Consider the two diagrams